willingc/opensd-neighborhood/README.md

 #Open San Diego "My Neighborhood: Learning, Building, and Sharing"

-The presentation is an overview of Project Jupyter and its importance to mentoring and education.
+The presentation is an overview of Open Source and the importance of welcoming community and tools to support it.

 A reveal.js presentation for August 18, 2015 event.